Audit Report Overviews

 Explanation

-- This is a normal requirement of shareholders over the globe (at least for corporate entities).
-Hence, audit reports are standardized at some level so that shareholders do not get confused about the audit report of one entity as compared to another.
+- This is a normal requirement of global shareholders (at least for corporate entities).
+To avoid confusion among shareholders, auditors standardize audit reports at some level, ensuring consistency between the audit reports of different entities.

-- Please note, only the format is standardized & “not the opinion”.
-Too much subjectivity is involved in drafting the opinion paragraph.
+- Please note only the format is standardized & “not the opinion”.
+Too much subjectivity involves in drafting the opinion paragraph.
 That’s the beauty of an audit report since each person/firm of auditors should have a different perspective.

-- The audit report is the first page on the set of annual reports of the company.
+- The audit report is the first page of the set of annual reports of the company.
 After the audit report, the financial statements follow.

-- In the United States of America, Certified Public Accounting firms are given the authority to audit & provide opinion on the financial statements.
-In India, Chartered Accountant or a firm of Chartered Accountants are given the authority to audit & provide an opinion.
+- In the United States of America, Certified Public Accounting firms are given the authority to audit & provide opinions on financial statements.
+In India, Chartered Accountants or a firm of Chartered Accountants are given the authority to audit & provide an opinion.

-- Types of audit reports means the types of opinions.
+- Types of audit reports mean the types of opinions.
 Different types of opinions are Clean/ Unmodified opinion, Qualified Opinion, Adverse opinion & Disclaimer of Opinion.

-- The clean opinion means there are no fraudulent aspects of the company.
+- A clean opinion means there are no fraudulent aspects of the company.
 The financial statements are presented fairly.
 The company complies with laws & regulations.

 - Qualified Opinion means the company is normally compliant with laws & regulations.
-However, there are some areas on which the auditor comments that it is not in compliance with laws & regulations.
+However, there are some areas where the auditor comments that it is not compliant with laws & regulations.
 Other than the said areas, the remaining financial statements are clean & can be relied upon.
 Auditors need to have evidence for such a qualified opinion.

 - Adverse Opinion is the worst opinion.
-The auditor does not have confidence on the financial statements & he cannot rely on the fair presentation of the financial statements.
-The company may become fraudulent in near future.
-Everything is grossly misstated in the financial statements & the auditor has evidence to support the said opinion.
+The auditor does not have confidence in the financial statements & he cannot rely on the fair presentation of the financial statements.
+The company may become fraudulent in the near future.
+Everything is grossly misstated in the financial statements & the auditor has evidence to support the opinion.

 - Disclaimer of opinion means “auditor is unable to provide opinion due to many circumstances including unable to obtain the evidence”.
 Such an opinion reflects the weakness in the management of the company.
-“No opinion” things has many legal implications on the company.
+“No opinion” things have many legal implications for the company.

-Let’s have the following set of examples for understanding the audit reports & its format.
-The first example is taken in a detailed manner.
-From the second example, we only focus on the crux part of the report
+Let’s have the following set of examples for understanding the audit reports & their format.
+The first example is in a detailed manner.
+From the second example, we only focus on the crux part of the report.

 Example #1

-As an example, we will take the audit report of Domino’s Pizza, Inc for the calendar year 2019.
-The report is signed on behalf of PricewaterCoopers LLP (also known as PWC).
+For example, we will take Domino’s Pizza, Inc.’s audit report for 2019.
+The report is signed on behalf of PricewaterCoopers LLP (PWC).
 The report is signed on February 20, 2020.

 Heading & Opinion